 This will be a new public body to deliver good governance, transparency and accountability.

 In the future, estate agents will need the appropriate credentials and qualifications and to display a licence that they can practice.
-The new regulator will ensure that the estate agent will, before they are granted a licence, be fulfilling their legal obligations including the membership of a redress scheme.
+The new regulator will ensure that they will, before they are granted a licence, be fulfilling their legal obligations including the membership of a redress scheme.
 They must also pass a ‘fit and proper’ person test.

 A new estate agents’ code of practice

 The legislation will also include a code of practice to lay down clear standards for estate agents’ behaviour.
-This will highlight that estate agents must act with integrity and honesty, their staff must be qualified and any conflict-of-interest must be declared.
-The new law will also state that the agent must have an effective complaints procedure in place.
+This will highlight that they must act with integrity and honesty, their staff must be qualified and any conflict-of-interest must be declared.
+The new law will also state that the agency must have an effective complaints procedure in place.

 Qualifications for estate agents

-Estate agents will have a legal obligation to train their staff to an appropriate level, and in future, there may be a specific qualification to deliver quality control.
+Estate agencies will have a legal obligation to train their staff to an appropriate level, and in future, there may be a specific qualification to deliver quality control.

 The law covering estate and letting agents